 And so in that spirit, I watch infomercials.
 In fact, I love watching infomercials.
 I suppose it’s a little like a magician watching another magician’s performance.
 I love seeing the tricks, watching for the slight of hand, predicting the moment of the Sting.
 I am proud to say I have never bought anything from an infomercial.

-Alas, I am not as smart as I thought (who is?).
-As this incredible essay on infomercials explains, impulse orders are only a part of the massive infomercial industry.
+Alas, I am not as smart as I thought (who is?). impulse orders are only a part of the massive infomercial industry.
 How massive?
 Well, $250 billion massive by 2015.
 And commercials are often merely subsidized, incredibly efficient market tests for new products that end up in stores with “As Seen on TV” tags.

 “Entrepreneur estimates that producing a half-hour infomercial can cost anywhere from $25,000 to $250,000, depending on the production values and the host or talent involved in the shoot.
 For the sake of comparison: The average cost of producing a 30 second national TV commercial is about$350,000.